-The role of final-inch access and field health staff capacity in emerging infectious disease and global biosecurity initiatives.
+The role of final-inch access, sample preservation, and laboratory capacity in emerging infectious disease and global biosecurity initiatives.

-Predictive epidemiological modeling, with built-in factors accurately capturing social and political constraints.
+Predictive epidemiological modeling, inclusive of factors capturing social and political constraints.

-The role of international health and development assistance in U.S. strategy; minimization of contradiction and cross-purpose interagency action in 3D national security frameworks; and collaborative guidance of U.S. military assistance in this realm.
+The role of international health and development assistance in U.S. strategy; minimization of contradiction and cross-purpose interagency action in 4D national security frameworks; and collaborative guidance of U.S. military assistance in this realm.

 Accurate representation of community perspectives and functional gaps in international health programs; development of data management and analysis systems, as well as proxy measures when necessary, to capture these elements and better guide implementing organizations and policymakers.

 I have a M.Sc. in Global Health from Duke University, where I worked closely with Triangle-area communities on intelligence & security studies, and a B.S. in Bioengineering from Rice University, where I fated myself to forever be the first person asked to fix solar panels in the odd corners of the earth.
 I am experienced in the development and implementation of quantitative and qualitative operational research projects, with a strong preference for mixed-methods analysis and short, functional feedback loops.
 I'm technically fluent in Stata, R, GIS, and Tableau, professionally fluent in French, can independently manage field health surveys in both Levantine and Chadian Arabic, can get around town in Somali, and can at least get through checkpoints in Hausa.
 I go weak enough in the knees to crawl away from all this nerd stuff for the U.S. National Park system, convoluted multigenerational novels, and elaborate pastry baking.